marinatalantceva/epp22-23-final_project/README.md

 4. Open *model_and_results.tex* and run it.
 Read the pdf-document, resulting from LaTeX file.
 It will provide a description of the prediction model we used in our analysis, as well as a clear data exploration.
 Additionally, we are using this pdf-document to present and discuss our results (using graphs).
 Finally, we talk about limitations of our work and give suggestions for future research.

-### Pytask Information
+### General pytask Information

-Generally, to get started with a pytask project, create and activate the environment with
+The method described above is the usual approach to get started with a pytask project.
+Generally, you need to create and activate the environment with

 ```console
 $ conda/mamba env create